likecoin/likecoin-wordpress/likecoin/readme.txt

 == Installation ==

-Installing LikeCoin WordPress plugin is easy-peasy, it takes only a few steps, within one minute.
+Installing the Web3Press plugin is easy-peasy.
+It takes only a few steps, within one minute.

-Follow the below steps to install LikeCoin plugin:
+Follow the below steps to install the Web3Press plugin:

-1. Go to the WordPress admin panel and login ( For example if your website is www.abc.com, the admin panel address is usually on www.abc.com/wp-admin).
+1. Go to the WordPress admin panel and log in ( For example, if your website is www.abc.com, the admin panel address is usually www.abc.com/wp-admin).
-2. Click on the Menu on the left, go to "Plugin" and click on "install plugin" on top.
+2. Click on the menu on the left, go to "Plugin", and click "install plugin" on top.
 3. Search for "LikeCoin" and find the LikeCoin plugin, click "Install Now" and wait for the system to finish the job, then click "Activate".
 4. After installation, there will be a "LikeCoin" option in the menu.
-Congratulations, installation is done!
+Congratulations, the installation is done!

 After installing the plugin, please [install Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), a crypto wallet Chrome extension for LikeCoin.
 See the detail procedure of installing Keplr [here](https://docs.like.co/general-guides/wallet/keplr/how-to-install-keplr-extension).
 The crypto wallet is necessary for you to publish and keep your Writing NFTs.

-= Configuring LikeCoin plugin =
+= Configuring Web3Press plugin =

-You are ready to publish your post as Writing NFT right after finishing Keplr installation.
-If you want to further enjoy the like-to-earn feature, you can also [register a Liker ID](https://docs.like.co/user-guide/liker-id/register-with-keplr).
+You are ready to publish your post as Writing NFT after finishing the Keplr installation.
+However, if you want to enjoy the like-to-earn feature further, you can also [register a Liker ID](https://docs.like.co/user-guide/liker-id/register-with-keplr).
 After finishing Liker ID registration, follow the below configuration steps:

 1. On the menu, select "Your LikeCoin button", then fill in your Liker ID in the Liker ID field.
-2. Click "Confirm" to finish setting up your Writing NFT widget, the widget will appear at the bottom of each post.
+2. Click "Confirm" to finish setting up your Writing NFT widget.
+The widget will appear at the bottom of each post.

-Configure LikeCoin button to appear at anywhere of the articles - use the shortcode [likecoin] to display extra LikeCoin buttons.
+Configure the LikeCoin button to appear anywhere in the articles - use the shortcode [likecoin] to display extra LikeCoin buttons.

 = More Information =